 Stomatitis in cats is a painful condition where the soft tissues in the kitty’s mouth become irritated and inflamed.
 It can get so severe that your poor kitty is literally drooling blood.
 Stomatitis can affect the cat’s gums, tongue cheek, tongue, and palate.
 Cats can also get caudal stomatitis.
-This is a severe type of stomatitis where the area in the throat is affected and it can be a life-threatening condition.
-If the inflammation is severe, it is so painful to your kitty that he or she will not/can not eat.
+This is a severe type where the area in the throat is affected and it can be a life-threatening condition.
+If the inflammation is severe, it is so painful to your kitty that he or she will not/cannot eat.

-Caudal Stomatitis – if you look at the photo you can see folded “crypts” that allow bacteria and viruses to hide.
+Caudal Stomatitis – if you look at the photo above you can see folded “crypts” that allow bacteria and viruses to hide.
 This results in the stimulation of the immune system to propagate continued inflammation.

-Symptoms of Stomatitis
+Symptoms of Stomatitis in Cats

 Ulcerated soft tissue in the mouth